 Golf has become a target for efforts to reduce toxins in our environment due to its substantial, and highly visible use of pesticides.
 The public is becoming increasingly unwilling to accept the use of substances that are possible carcinogens to drinking water supplies, alongside streams and wildlife habitats, or near homes.

 Golf turf maintenance represents the horticultural extreme.
 Identifying best management practices significantly reduces the risk to the environment.
-The turfgrass community is an amazingly dynamic system with its own network of environmental safeguards.
+The turf grass community is an amazingly dynamic system with its own network of environmental safeguards.
 Products with reduced toxicity, mobility, and persistence are constantly being developed.
 Integrated pest management strategies and best management practices are being adopted by numerous golf operations.
 Improved equipment, mapping technology, record keeping, and product storage and handling devices are available.
 Grasses have been developed that require reduced inputs, and have better adaptation to certain conditions.
-Golf course superintendents' skill and awareness has also increased steadily in the last few decades.
-However, we’re a far cry from being able to go "organic".
+Golf course superintendents’ skill and awareness has increased steadily in the last few decades.
+But, we’re a far cry from being able to go “organic”.

 Reliable organic substitutes for pest management have been developed and/or proven to replace products currently used to combat the myriad of diseases, insects and weeds.
 Organic golf course management should be the primary goal of the golf course industry.
 Golf courses have an important part of landscape conservation in urban areas.
 They also are valuable community assets that must recognize diverse interests.